dangnelson/react-native-version-support-table/README.md

 *Complies with [react-native-version-support-table](https://github.com/dangnelson/react-native-version-support-table)*

 ###Multiple Versions
-Add multiple rows to show versions successfully tested across additional Operating System or React Native versions.
+Add multiple rows to show component versions successfully tested across additional Operating System or React Native versions.
 This should be used when there's a breaking change that doesn't allow the latest version of your component to support older verisons of React Native or Android / iOS.

 Example: